Diane Tisseur, Montreal-based (Verdun) photographer.

 Many years went by before I got back into photography more seriously - circa 1999 and even more so since 2007.
 I got back into it so intensely that friends and family began calling me "Kid Kodak" or "The Kodak Kid."

 Although, in my opinion, the camera brand does hold a certain degree of relevance, many will agree that owning a sophisticated dSLR or mirrorless camera by far doesn't a photographer make.
-Photography is a creative outlet, a means of expression, the result of which is usually considered to be art... the art of creativity, the art of seeing something that no one else sees, at least not in the specific manner in which you see it.
-No matter how much money you dish out for your camera or what brand of camera you use, you can certainly manage to take good photos.
-It's your POV that matters most.
-In fact, many a magical moment has been captured using a regular point-and-shoot or even a smartphone camera.
+Photography is a creative outlet, a means of expression, the result of which is usually considered to be art... the art of creativity, the art of potentially having a POV that no one else has.
+No matter how much money you dish out for your camera or what brand of camera you use, you may certainly manage to take excellent photos.
+In fact, many a magical moment has been captured using a regular point-and-shoot or a smartphone camera.

-If you're working towards developing your skills as a photographer and if photography holds your heart, then go for it and never stop!
-Take as many photos as you can and constantly explore new techniques.
-Practice!
-You may get frustrated now and then, but don't give up!
-Not only will exploring and practicing it help you discover exactly what style drives you, but you'll also find yourself on the road to becoming a better, more involved, more compassionate photographer.
+No matter what device you use, just go for it!
+Not only will exploring and practicing help you discover exactly what style drives you, but you'll also refine your skills and become a better, more involved, more compassionate photographer.
 To quote Paul Melcher, VP of Business Development at Stipple, "Talent is not measured by the number of lenses or gizmos you carry.
 The less you carry, the more you can concentrate on your images."

-Collaborate, exchange, learn, teach, grow, inspire... and be inspired by others.
-Keep your creative juices flowing and be sure to always have fun!
+Keep your creative juices flowing and always have fun!

 About Groovy Lens

 My goal is to help you create photographic memories that you will cherish for a lifetime.